Loading...

 How to consume egg omelet, roti, tea with milk and sugar without glucose spikes

-Add a side of sautéed vegetables like spinach or bell peppers to your omelet.
-The fiber will help slow down the absorption of glucose.
+Add a side of steamed or sautéed vegetables such as spinach, broccoli, or bell peppers to your meal.
+These vegetables can help slow down the absorption of sugar.

 Opt for Whole Grains